Chart Color Schemes

 Population growth drivers in Waterford are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Feb 2026, the estimated population for the suburb of Waterford (WA) is around 2,660.
-This figure reflects an increase of 200 people since the 2021 Census, which reported a population of 2,460.
-The change is inferred from AreaSearch's estimation of the resident population at 2,655 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 18 validated new addresses since the Census date.
-This results in a population density ratio of 1,705 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Over the past decade, Waterford has demonstrated resilient growth patterns with a compound annual growth rate of 1.0%.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 87.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census the suburb of Waterford (WA)'s population is estimated at around 2,671 as of May 2026.
+This reflects an increase of 211 people (8.6%) since the 2021 Census, which reported a population of 2,460 people.
+The change is inferred from the resident population of 2,651, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2025) and an additional 46 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,712 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Over the past decade, the suburb of Waterford (WA) has demonstrated resilient growth patterns with a 1.3% compound annual growth rate, outpacing the SA3 area.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 87.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population trends project an above median growth for statistical areas analysed by AreaSearch.
-By 2041, the suburb of Waterford is expected to increase by 506 persons, reflecting a total increase of 22.6% over the 17 years.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Anticipating future population dynamics, an above median population growth of national areas is projected, with the suburb of Waterford (WA) expected to expand by 449 persons to 2041 based on aggregated SA2-level projections, reflecting recording a gain of 16.1% in total over the 16 years.

 Frequently Asked Questions - Population